Computing Pareto-Optimal and Almost Envy-Free Allocations of Indivisible Goods

-\begin{definition}[Component $C_i$ of a least spender $i$] For a least spender $i$, define $C_i^{\ell}$ to be the set of all goods and agents which lie on alternating paths of length $\ell$.
+\begin{definition}[Component $C_i$ of a least spender $i$] For a least spender $i$, define $C_i^{\ell}$ as the set of all goods and agents that lie on alternating paths of length $\ell$.
 Call $C_i = \bigcup_{\ell} C_i^{\ell}$ the \textit{component} of $i$, the set of all goods and agents reachable from the least spender $i$ through alternating paths. \end{definition}